middleman/middlemanapp.com/source/basics/blogging.html.markdown

 ## Tags

 What would blogging be without organizing articles around tags?
 Simply add a `tag` entry to your articles' [frontmatter](/basics/frontmatter/).
-Then, you can access the tags for a [`BlogArticle`](http://rubydoc.info/github/middleman/middleman-blog/master/Middleman/Blog/BlogArticle) using the [`tag`](http://rubydoc.info/github/middleman/middleman-blog/master/Middleman/Blog/BlogArticle#tags-instance_method) method, and you can get a list of all tags with their associated article from [`blog.tags`](http://rubydoc.info/github/middleman/middleman-blog/master/Middleman/Blog/BlogData#tags-instance_method).
+Then, you can access the tags for a [`BlogArticle`](http://rubydoc.info/github/middleman/middleman-blog/master/Middleman/Blog/BlogArticle) using the [`tag`](http://rubydoc.info/github/middleman/middleman-blog/master/Middleman/Blog/BlogArticle#tags-instance_method) method, and you can get a list of all tags with their associated articles from [`blog.tags`](http://rubydoc.info/github/middleman/middleman-blog/master/Middleman/Blog/BlogData#tags-instance_method).
 If you set the `blog.tag_template` setting in `config.rb` to a template (see [the default config.rb](https://github.com/middleman/middleman-blog/blob/master/lib/middleman-blog/template/config.tt)) you can render a page for each tag.
 The tag template has the local variable `tagname` set to the current tag and `articles` set to a list of articles with that tag, and you can use the [`tag_path`](http://rubydoc.info/github/middleman/middleman-blog/master/Middleman/Blog/Helpers#tag_path-instance_method) helper to generate links to a particular tag page.

 The default template produces a [`tag.html`](https://github.com/middleman/middleman-blog/blob/master/lib/middleman-blog/template/source/tag.html.erb) template for you that produces a page for each tag at `tags/{tag}.html`.
 Adding a couple tags to the above example would look like this: